Online Master’s Programs in Creative Writing

 If financing is a concern, the Department of Education offers many aid options to prospective students, including loans, grants and scholarships.
 Many online universities offer graduate fellowships to the top students in each creative writing master’s specialization, which may help offset the cost of courses.

-There are also many fellowships and scholarships available for students in creative writing programs as a whole, and also for specializations, such as fiction or poetry.
+- Scholarships, Fellowships and Grants for Master’s in Creative Writing Students There are also many fellowships and scholarships available for students in creative writing programs as a whole, and also for specializations, such as fiction or poetry.
 Some scholarships include the Norma Ross Walter Scholarship and the Helen McCloy Mystery Writing Scholarships, and institutional awards like the J.D.
 Salinger Creative Writing Award.
 Teaching assistantships are also often offered to qualified students, check your college or university for a list of the institution-specific options you may have.